Leadwerks/Benchmarks/README.md

 ## Benchmarking Tests ##

 The following programs are used to test both engines under a variety of conditions.
-Tests are made simple to ensure both engines are performing the same workload.
+Tests are made as simple as possible to ensure both engines are performing the same workload.

 ### Shadows ###